sufianrhazi/gooey/README.md

 There currently is no `cloneElement` equivalent.

 There is no `isValidElement` or `React.Children` equivalent.

+Contexts returned by `createContext` are opaque values.
+There is no `MyContext.Provider` or `MyContext.Consumer`; to read a context, a component must use its provided `getContext()` callback.

 The `ref` function is equivalent to `createRef()` / `useRef()` equivalent, except refs can only have default behavior when placed on native JSX elements.
 On component functions, the `ref` property is not specially treated and may be used